-Bondla Wildlife Sanctuary offers nature trail, bird watching, wildlife observatory, tourist cottages, and botanical garden to explore.
+Bondla Wildlife Sanctuary offers a nature trail, bird watching, a wildlife observatory, tourist cottages, and a botanical garden to explore.
 During this monsoon season, we visited the sanctuary and could cover only the zoo due to intermittent drizzle.
 But it was the perfect time to see the beautiful water streams along the way.
 Rivulets & Monkeys on the way indicate fast approaching sanctuary.

 Another pleasant surprise on our way back was spotting this crocodile in an open natural pond beside the road.
 A sure sign of wildlife in this area.
 We plan to visit again to explore more post the monsoons.

-There is a small canteen in the campus.
+There is a small canteen on the campus.
 A nominal entry fee is charged per person and vehicle by the forest authorities.
 Public transport is poor.
 It is Open from 9 AM to 5 PM and closed on Thursdays.

 It is one of the Places to Visit in Goa if you like an outing in nature.

 I have written about other Places to visit in Goa.
 You may like to read.